GGxcollab/ObsidianVault/SC-300/Manage User Authentication.md

 					- ![[Pasted image 20240819162926.png]]
 					- **To use Microsoft Entra sign-in for Windows VM in Azure, you must:**
 						- First enable the Microsoft Entra sign-in option for your Windows VM.
-						- Then configure Azure role assi
+						- Then configure Azure role assignments for users who are authorized to sign into the VM.